JWKennington/JWKennington.github.io/content/pages/code.md

 This project is open source and may be found on [github](https://github.com/JWKennington/pyperbolic).

+#### `solman` - Solutions Manual utility in Python
+Solutions manual writing utility.
+Though this utility is written in Python, the user is not expected to write any python as part of writing solutions.
+Rather, the solutions are written individually as markdown files (.md) in a meaningful directory structure.
+This package can convert those separate solutions into a variety of outputs, including a single LaTeX file as well as Pelican-compatible blog posts / web pages.
+This project is open source and may be found on [github](https://github.com/JWKennington/solman).

 <!---
 #### Contributions to Open Source Projects
 The below items listed are projects that existed prior to my involvement, that I have assisted to varying degress.